 Autumn rehearsals will be held online - see the members page for details. (links below)

 Centenary Concert at Southwark Cathedral

-Following government advice on the current Coronavirus epidemic we are regretfully further postponing our 100th anniversary concert until next year.
+Following government advice on the current Coronavirus pandemic we are regretfully further postponing our 100th anniversary concert until 2022.
 The welfare of our supporters and members is paramount.

-Any tickets already purchased for the April concert will be valid for the rescheduled concert in June 2021
+Any tickets already purchased for the original April concert will be valid for the rescheduled concert in June 2022

 Mozart Coronation Mass and Handel Zadok the Priest